Meglena Kuneva: Return to national politics

 In 2012 Kuneva ran as an independent presidential candidate, getting 14% of the votes.

 Later that year she founded a political party Bulgaria for Citizens movement, which in 2014 secured places in the parliaments as part of the bigger right centrist alliance Reformist bloc.
 Kuneva was elected member of parliament and then became a Deputy Prime Minister, responsible for foreign affairs, regugee agency and data protectio unit.
 She also had an oversight of the human trafficking commission and the newly created anticorruoption body.

-In early 2016 Kuneva took over the Ministry of Education and Science in a time the education system in Bulgaria was going though an overreaching reform.
+In early 2016 Kuneva took over the Ministry of Education and Science in a time the education system in Bulgaria was going through an overreaching reform.

 Council of Europe

 In 2018 Kuneva was appointed head of the EU Delegation to the Council of Europe, where she collaborated to establish a common European stance in conjunction with the Council of Europe and optimal coordination between the two organizations.

-In 2024, Kuneva was her country’s candidate to succeed Dunja Mijatović as the Council of Europe’s Commissioner for Human Rights; in a vote by the Parliamentary Assembly of the Council of Europe, she ultimately lost against Michael O'Flaherty.
+In 2024, Kuneva was her country's candidate to succeed Dunja Mijatović as the Council of Europe's Commissioner for Human Rights; in a vote by the Parliamentary Assembly of the Council of Europe, she ultimately lost against Michael O'Flaherty.